sanand34/file-share-and-messaging-application/README.md

 ### UUID

-A universally unique identifier ( **UUID** ) is a 128-bit number used to identify information in computer systems.

-We are using uuid to make unique groups with multiple members who can exchange data among themselves
+A universally unique identifier ( **UUID** ) is a 128-bit number used to identify information in computer systems.We are using uuid to make unique groups with multiple members who can exchange data among themselves

 **************************